rystanley/genepopedit/README.md

 ## genepop\_structure <a name="genepopstruc"/>
-If you are interested in investigating population structure you can convert your modified Genepop object or path to saved file directly into a STRUCTURE formatted text (.str) file <http://pritchardlab.stanford.edu/structure.html>. [_Function description_](#funcconvert)
+If you are interested in investigating population structure you can convert your modified Genepop object or path to saved file directly into a [STRUCTURE](http://web.stanford.edu/group/pritchardlab/structure.html) formatted text (.str) file <>. [_Function description_](#funcconvert)

 ```r
 #convert Genepop format to STRUCTURE to default groupings